M3gababa/authfest-fr/README.md

 # Auth Rocks UI

-This Glitch app is based on the Sample
+This Glitch app is based on the [Auth0 SPA JS Login Quickstart](https://github.com/auth0-samples/auth0-javascript-samples/tree/master/01-Login) and the [Auth0 Calling an API Quickstart](https://github.com/auth0-samples/auth0-javascript-samples/tree/master/01-Login).

-### Specifying Auth0 Credentials
+It is part of the Auth Rocks developer workshop presented by [Okta](https://okta.com)

-Enter the information from the SPA Application that you have created in your
+## Configuring the App

 ```json
 {